Attar: History

-The word 'attar' is believed to have been derived from the Persian word itir.

-The Persian physician Ibn Sina was the first to derive the attar of flowers and used distillation to do so.

-The earliest recorded mention of the techniques and methods used to produce essential oils is believed to be that of Ibn al-Baitar (1188–1248), an Al-Andalusian (Muslim Iberia) physician, pharmacist and chemist.
+Attar is a fragrance that uses oil as its base, in contrast to the alcohol of perfumes.
+It is made using the deg-bhapka method by "digahas (master distillers), using copper vessels, bamboo pipes, clay seals, and steam distillation to extract floral essence into oil."
+Attar is found in India, particularly in the cities of Kannauj (in Bara Bazar), Delhi (in Matia Mahal Bazar), and Mumbai (in Bhendi Bazaar).

+Alcohol free fragrances have been made in Indian and Egypt for over 3000 years.
+Throughout history, Indian fragrances and perfumes were traded along the "Silk Road".
+Alcohol free fragrances have deep religious and historical meaning, in both Hindu and Buddhist writing.
+Regarded as luxurious item used for gifting and religious ceremonies.
+India was a key player on the international stage, the scents of its huge, expansive land taken into homes across the globe.
+When the fragrances reached the Middle East, the Hindi-Urdu words 'attar' (अत्तर, عطر) or 'ittar' (इत्तर, عطر) are believed to have been given to the fragrances.

+In India, Abul Fazal Faizee gives a verdict of how Attar was used to making the Mabkhara-incense-burner.
+The barks that were used in Akbar's time, according to Faizee, were aloe, sandalwood, and cinnamon.
+Resins such as myrrh and frankincense, animal substances such as musk and anbar, were used along with roots of special trees and a few other spices.
+The ruler of the Indian region of Awadh, Ghazi-ud-Din Haidar Shah used to prepare fountains of attar around his bedroom.
+These fountains would create a very pleasant fragrant and romantic atmosphere by functioning continuously.
+In the medieval Indian era, Samamme attar was discovered by Shah Jahan and Rooh Gulab attar was discovered by Nur Jahan.

 The Egyptians were famous for producing perfumes throughout the ancient world.
 They were formulated from plants and flowers before they could be added to other oils.
 It was later refined and developed by al-Shaykh al-Rais, a renowned physician who made a distinctive type of aromatic product.
 He was referred to as Abu Ali Sina.
-He was among the first people to come with the technique of distillation of roses and other plant fragrances.
+He was among the first people to come up with the technique of distillation of roses and other plant fragrances.
 Liquid perfumes used to be a mixture of oil and crushed herbs until his discovery where he first experimented with roses.

 In Yemen, a special variety of attar was introduced by Arwa al-Sulayhi, the Yemeni Queen.
 This type of attar was prepared from mountainous flowers and given as a gift to the monarchs of Arabia.

-Abul Fazal Faizee gives another verdict of how Attar was used to making the Mabkhara-incense-burner.
-The barks that were used in Akbar's time, according to Faizee, were aloe, sandalwood, and cinnamon.
-Resins such as myrrh and frankincense, animal substances such as musk and anbar, were used along with roots of special trees and a few other spices.
-The ruler of Awadh, Ghazi-ud-Din Haidar Shah used to prepare fountains of attar around his bedroom.
-These fountains would create a very pleasant fragrant and romantic atmosphere by functioning continuously.

 Uses and types

 Attars are generally classified based on their perceived effect on the body.
 'Warm' attars, such as musk, amber and kesar (saffron), are used in winter, as they are believed to increase body temperature.
-Likewise, 'cool' attars, such as rose, jasmine, khus, kewra and mogra, are used in summers for their perceived cooling effect on the body.
+Likewise, 'cool' attars, such as rose, jasmine, khus, kewra and mogra, are used in summer for their perceived cooling effect on the body.

 Although attars are mostly used as a perfume, they are also used for medicinal and aphrodisiacal purposes.